-Bodie Island Lighthouse and Cape Hatteras Lighthouse are the two you might recognize from travel guides and postcards, but we think you should also check out the ones at Currituck Beach, Roanoke Marshes, and Ocracoke Island.
+Bodie Island Lighthouse and Cape Hatteras Lighthouse are the two you might recognize from travel guides and postcards.
+Both, along with Ocracoke Island, are managed by Cape Hatteras National Seashore.

 These lighthouses form an important piece of maritime history in The Outer Banks, North Carolina, and the United States.

 Not only can you stare at the water and enjoy the beaches here, but the Outer Banks is also a great spot for fishermen and -women.

 You can fish from piers, go fly fishing, charter a boat, and enjoy many more angling opportunities.